-Frigid temps, then brief ‘thaw,’ raise alarms over burst pipes, sprinklers
+Frigid temperature, then brief ‘thaw,’ raise alarms over burst pipes, sprinklers

 “If you’re on auto fuel, be sure to check your gauges,” he said.

-The American Red Cross also offers advice on preventing frozen pipes and on thawing them safely if they do freeze.
+The American Red Cross offers advice on preventing frozen pipes and on thawing them safely if they do freeze.

-The information says the most vulnerable pipes are those expose to severe cold, such as water sprinkler lines and pipes in unheated interiors such as basements, attics, crawl spaces and area where pipe are on exterior walls.
+The information says the most vulnerable pipes are those exposed to severe cold, such as water sprinkler lines and pipes in unheated interiors such as basements, attics, crawl spaces and areas where pipes are on exterior walls.

 It recommends adding insulation around those pipes and possibly installing insulating pipe sleeves or heat tape on exposed water pipes.
 Newspapers, too, it says, can be used for some insulation.
 Keep cabinet doors open and, if necessary, allow cold water to drip from faucets.